 The main aim is to discover more of what it means to follow Jesus Christ in the 21st Century that doesn’t pander to consumerism or confuse western values with kingdom values.
 If you’re interested in these issues then I hope this blog will be of regular interest to you.

-I try to post fairly regularly usually about 3 times a week.
-Here are some of my most read posts and some of the ones I consider the most important.
+I try to post fairly regularly and Here are some of my most read posts and some of the ones I consider the most important.
 They’re not always the same.

-Extended Biography (If you’d like to know a little more about me then read on).
+Extended Biography – so if you’d like to know a little more about me then read on.

 I was born in 1975, Ipswich, UK.
 Not much more to add really except it explains why I am a tractor boy.
 I grew up a pastor’s kid in Broadstone, Dorset.
 This was the church my father pastored.
 In 1989 our family moved to Shrewsbury, Shropshire.
 I was 14.
 I wasn’t happy.
 I changed churches and went here.
 It really helped me rediscover my faith.

 After studying theology I trained as a teacher of Religious Education in secondary schools at what is now the University of Cumbria.
 After having surgery on my shoulder I changed course and worked for Christian aid agency Tearfund serving with them in London, almost a year in Burundi and then before a second operation on my shoulder, three months in Kosovo.

 After a second round of surgery I spent a year serving my church.
 I mostly washed up, locked gates and discovered I wasn’t a worship leader.
 At this point I was asked to consider church planting, which I did and began what is now Hope Church Shrewsbury.
 A challenging way to begin the 21st century.